dgriff777/a3c_continuous/README.md

 - Pytorch

 ## Training
-*When training model it is important to limit number of worker processes to number of cpu cores available as too many processes (e.g. more than one thread per cpu core available) will actually be detrimental in training speed and effectiveness*
+*When training model it is important to limit number of worker processes to number of cpu cores available as too many processes (e.g. more than one process per cpu core available) will actually be detrimental in training speed and effectiveness*

 To train agent in BipedalWalker-v2 environment with 6 different worker processes:
 *On a MacPro 2014 laptop traing typically takes 15-20mins to get to a winning solution*